-The method used by nurseries to line young trees out in the field often produces a wholly one directional root system which has been colloquially described as nockey stick root system.'
+The method used by nurseries to line young trees out in the field can produce a wholly one directional root system which has been colloquially described as 'the hockey stick root system.'
 Once this type of system has thickened the one dimensional characteristic is retained throughout the life of the tree.
-This can be avoided and can be easily identified.
+This can be easily identified and avoided.